Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/00-setup-and-installation.md

   <img src="../assets/RStudio_download_links.png" width="800">
 </p>

+# 3. Create an RStudio project

 After installation, open RStudio.

-When RStudio opens successfully, you should see four main panels:

-1. Source panel
-2. Console
-3. Environment / History
-4. Files / Plots / Packages / Help

-# 3. Create an RStudio project

-Open RStudio.

 Using an RStudio project is recommended because it keeps your working directory organized.

-Then go to:
+For that please take these steps:

 ```text
 File > Save workspace image to ~/.RData> New Directory > New Project> write r_tutorial at Directory name > click on Browse and choose a directory to save the R project